Quarter Pounder: Japan

 In November 2008, McDonald's Japan (which until then had never offered the Quarter Pounder as a regular item) converted two Tokyo restaurants into "Quarter Pounder"–branded restaurants which only sold Quarter Pounder meals.
 These promotional branches closed on November 27, 2008, coinciding with the re-introduction of the Quarter Pounder at regular McDonald's branches throughout the Kantō (Tokyo) region from November 28.
 The Quarter Pounder was launched at one McDonald's restaurant in the Kansai (Osaka) region on December 23, 2008.
 It was later reported that 15,000 customers had visited the restaurant on the first day, generating a record 10.02 million yen in sales for a single restaurant in one day.
 However, it was also revealed that McDonald's had hired 1,000 "extras" to queue up on the first day.
 McDonald's Japan explained that the hirees were used for "product monitoring purposes".

 The Quarter Pounder was discontinued in Japan as of April 4, 2017.
 McDonald's Holdings Co. has to date given no official reason for the removal.
 It was replaced by a line of three "Gran" (グラン) burgers around the same date.

+Australia

+The Quarter Pounder was introduced to Australia in 1971 by McDonald's.
+This was part of the fast-food giant's international expansion as the company looked to bring its American menu to new markets.
+It quickly became a popular item on the Australian McDonald's menu due to its substantial size.
+Growing demand for fast food in the country marked the beginning of McDonald's offer of more hearty options beyond the classic hamburger and cheeseburger that were originally offered in the first few Australian McDonald's stores.

+Significance for update to the Quarter Pounder occurred in 2018, as McDonald's Australia made a commitment to introduce fresh, 100% Australian beef patties, replacing the previous preservative, artificial flavors used in burgers from their menu.
+In its move, McDonald's Australia's effort improved the quality of their food, in response to growing consumer demand for fresher, more sustainably-sourced ingredients.